JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_bu_rrv.rst

-.. _nam_bu_rrc:
+.. _nam_bu_rrv:

-NAM_BU_RRC
+NAM_BU_RRV
 -----------------------------------------------------------------------------

-.. csv-table:: NAM_BU_RRC content
+.. csv-table:: NAM_BU_RRV content
    :header: "Fortran name", "Fortran type", "Default value"
    :widths: 30, 30, 30

-   "LBU_RRC", "LOGICAL", ".FALSE."
+   "LBU_RRV", "LOGICAL", ".FALSE."
-   "CBULIST_RRC", "ARRAY(CHARACTER)", ""
+   "CBULIST_RRV", "ARRAY(CHARACTER)", ""

-* :code:`LBU_RRC` : flag to activate budget for cloud
+* :code:`LBU_RRV` : flag to activate budget for vapor

-* :code:`CBULIST_RRC` : list of source terms
+* :code:`CBULIST_RRV` : list of source terms

 .. note::

-   Description of the names to be used for the different source terms in the CBULIST_RRC array and the conditions of their availability:
+   Description of the names to be used for the different source terms in the CBULIST_RRV array and the conditions of their availability:

 Source terms (except water microphysical schemes)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++